 “Between every two pines is a doorway to a new world.”

-We had pulled out of our Michigan drive weeks ago between the pines and have followed them all across the country – our doorway to new sites – new adventures.
+We had pulled out of our Michigan drive weeks ago between the pines on our property and have followed them all across the country – our doorway to new sites – new adventures.
 And the beauty of roadside wildflowers have welcomed me all the way.

 Along this coast, we travel up and down, as the mountains are right along the coastline.
 We find “Entering Tsunami Hazard Zone” signs in the lower elevations and “Leaving Tsunami Hazard Zone” signs as we ascend the hills.